mariadb-edwardstoever/start_replica_assistant/README.md

 # start_replica_assistant
-A script to assist in starting replication again when there are errors.
+A script to assist in restarting replication when there are errors.